-How to Become a Successful Writer: 5 Productivity Tools
+How to Become a Successful Writer: 5 Things You Need for Productive Writing

 The most important part to note here is that in that time, you must finish your book.

 It doesn’t matter if the story is poorly written, or disjointed, or if you couldn’t find a way to fill a major plothole.
-You need to finish your story even if you have to slap an ending on just to finish it.
+You need to finish your story's rough draft even if you have to slap an ending on just to finish it.

 Why is that?
 Why do you need to force this goal?